 Scott’s Plains, as Peterborough was first called, was served by The Rev’d William McCauley from Cobourg and The Rev’d Joseph Thompson from Cavan.
-With the arrival in 1825 of the Peterborough Robinson settlers there was a need for schooling for the children, The residents opened a local school.
-Samuel Armour moved to the area to become the headmaster.
+With the arrival in 1825 of the Peterborough Robinson settlers there was a need for a school.
+Samuel Armour moved to the area to become the school's first headmaster.

-There was also a need for Divine Services.
 Frances Stewart — Mrs Thomas A Stewart — lived just north of the village.
-For a long time, she had been petitioning her homeland of Ireland for funds to establish a church in the local area.
+She had been petitioning her homeland of Ireland for funds to establish a church in the local area.
 Samuel Armour commenced Services in the school house while, at the same time, he was studying to become a clergy.

-Responsive design means that the website will adjust in size according to the screen on which you are viewing it.
+It will adjust in size according to the screen on which you are viewing it.
 It will adjust for your large screen on a PC or Mac or to the smaller screen size for your tablet or a smart phone.
-Cool eh.
-On a PC or Mac, we recommend viewing in full-screen mode.
-That way you see all the graphics at their best.
+We are always improving our website and welcome your feedback.

 We welcome comments and simply ask that they be civil and respectful.
 We also respect a diversity of opinions.
 To protect the site from spam [electronic junk mail], comments are moderated.
 Once they are approved, they will be posted and then you will see them in the comment area of the relevant post.
 This may take a little while for our web-master to be notified that a comment has been posted for moderation.

 Once the first of your comments has been approved, they will automatically be approved for any future comments you may make throughout the entire website.